 Hair Relaxer Lawsuit 2025 - Latest News and Updates

-As of March 2025, the pending number of MDL hair relaxer lawsuits now stands at 9,788.
+In April 2025, the pending number of MDL hair relaxer lawsuits stands at 9,936, an increase of 148 lawsuits compared to the previous month.
 Hair relaxer lawsuits have been filed against L’Oreal over alleged harm caused by their products.
 The cases are consolidated under a multidistrict litigation (MDL) overseen by Judge Mary M. Rowland.
-Despite the defendants’ motion to dismiss, the judge allowed claims of failure to warn, negligence, and strict liability to proceed.

 Plaintiffs who filed by February 1, 2024, must by now have submitted detailed fact sheets, which were due by February 28, 2025.
 The oral discovery deadline is September 30, 2025.